Student response systems

 Currently, the three student response systems most commonly used by SFU instructors are:

 Integration with SFU Canvas

-You can choose to use Canvas Integration to automatically download the roster from Canvas to iGrader and for students to register their devices in Canvas.
+You can choose to use Canvas Integration to manually download the roster from Canvas to iclicker software and for students to register their devices in Canvas.
 You can set up the integration with the following instructions:

 or by contacting Christina Drabik (email@example.com) for assistance.

 iClicker classic integration with Canvas